-- After comprehensive deliberations with students and faculty members, it is decided to extend the benefit to all the poor students, without any discrimination of caste, creed or gender as per West Bengal Govt Guidelines. - Verification of the financial backwardness of the aspirants was yet another challenge. - The authority has insisted on strict adherence to the rules framed.
+• After comprehensive deliberations with students and faculty members, it is decided to extend the benefit to all the poor students, without any

+• Verification of the financial backwardness of the aspirants was yet another challenge.

+• The authority has insisted on strict adherence to the rules framed.